kuma35/thinking-forth-translate/chapter8.rst

 is expressed as an offset into the table (0, 2, or 4).

-An optimization note: we’ve implemented the two-dimensional table as a set of three one-dimensional tables, each pointed to by RATE.
+An optimization note: we’ve implemented the two-dimensional table as a set of three one-dimensional tables, each pointed to by ``RATE``.
 This approach eliminates the need for a multiplication that would otherwise be needed to implement a two-dimensional structure.
 The multiplication can be prohibitively slow in certain